-GADE 1039L Digital Photography for Advertising and Laboratory 2 credits credits
+GADE 1039L Digital Photography Advertising and Laboratory

 Prerequisite: None, Corequiste: TEMA 1023L

 In this course, students will utilize the necessary tools and instruments for digital photography.
 They will apply commercial photography and lighting techniques.
 They will manipulate digital images for design creation.